yearn/yearn-exporter/readme.md

 ```

 After successful startup you can go directly to grafana at `http://localhost:3000`.
 If you want to change your dashboards you can sign-in at the lower left with `admin:admin`.

-## supported vaults

-the goal of the project is to collect advanced metrics about vaults and strategies.